garrandall/popular-music-data/tracks/i-need-love-ll-cool-j.md

-You can scratch my back, we'll get cozy and huddle I'll lay down my jacket so you can walk over a puddle I'll give you a rose, pull out your chair before we eat Kiss you on the cheek and say, "ooh girl, you're so sweet" It's deja vu whenever I'm with you
+You can scratch my back, we'll get cozy and huddle I'll lay down my jacket so you can walk over a puddle I'll give you a rose, pull out your chair before we eat Kiss you on the cheek and say, "oh girl, you're so sweet" It's deja vu whenever I'm with you
 I could go on forever telling you what I do
 But where you at?
 You're neither here or there